FREE Click & Collect in as little as 15 minutes

 Step 2: measure the toilet

-Use a tape measure to make sure you get a seat that’s the right size for your toilet.
-It’s a good idea to get a seat in the same measurements as the one you’re replacing; you don’t need to bring your old seat into the store.
-You’ll also want to get a seat that matches the shape of your toilet, for example: D-shaped, round, or square.
+It’s a good idea to get a seat in the same measurements as the one you’re replacing, but you don’t need to bring your old seat into the store with you.
+You’ll also want to get a seat that matches the shape of your toilet, with common shapes including D-shapedround, or square.
+Matching the shape ensures your toilet bowl seat replacement fits exactly as it should.

 Step 3: remove your old seat

-Remove the caps and pull off the seat, lifting it off the bolts.
+Start by removing the plastic caps on your old seat.
+Once the caps are off, pull off the seat by lifting it carefully off the bolts.

-Then you’ll need to take off the remaining caps, loosen the screws, and lift off the rest of the mechanism.
+Next, you’ll need to take off the remaining caps.
+Loosen the screws with your screwdriver and lift off the rest of the mechanism.
+If you’re doing a toilet seat hinge replacement, you’ll remove all of these old parts entirely at this stage.

-At this point, measure between the bolt holes in your toilet.
+At this point, use your tape measure to check the distance between the bolt holes in your toilet.
+This is the final step in how to measure for a replacement toilet seat.

 Step 4: fitting the new seat

-First, insert the rubber plugs into the holes.
+First, insert the rubber plugs into the holes on the toilet bowl.

 Peel off the tab under the seat to reveal a rubberised base.
-This will prevent the seat from slipping.
+This stops the seat from slipping around once it’s installed.

 Place the fixings onto the holes.
-Use a spacer to ensure they’re the perfect width apart and match with the holes in the toilet seat.
+Use a spacer to ensure they’re the perfect width apart and match up with the holes in your new toilet seat.

-Place the bolts into the fixings, tightening them as much as you can by hand.
+Place the bolts into the fixings.
+Tighten them as much as you can by hand.
 It’s a good idea to check the spacing again here before you fully tighten the bolts.

-Take the seat back off so you’ve got space to fully tighten the screws with your allen key.
+Take the seat back off so you have plenty of space to fully tighten the screws with your Allen key.

 Remove the spacer bar and place the caps on top.